Daznl/FishingTime/README.md

 # FishingTime
 An application I made using visual studio to present data of weather to determine a good day to go fishing.
 The application uses BOM and WillyWeather API's to retrieve data.
 The application then extracts that data and processes it.
+You will need visual studio to input your API key.

 # To use
 1. download and run the WeatherGUI.sln file (you will need visual studio)